Skip to contents

 See also

-find_terms() for direct vocabulary searches, infer_dictionary() for creating starter dictionaries, validate_dictionary() for checking dictionary completeness.
+find_terms() for direct vocabulary searches, infer_dictionary() for creating starter dictionaries, apply_semantic_suggestions() for explicitly filling selected IRI fields, validate_dictionary() for checking dictionary completeness.

 Examples